What is Voluntary Liquidation?

 Should I Voluntarily Liquidate my Company?

-Our staff have assisted with the liquidation of all types of businesses and by far the biggest benefit we see currently, to placing a company into liquidation voluntarily, is that the Liquidator will work better with the director/shareholders to reach commercial settlements of any monies due back to the business from them (such as overdrawn directors loan accounts, illegal dividends and preferences).
-We believe we offer the best outcome for directors and shareholders who have taken out monies above the level of its profits or ahead of the payment of its creditors, as our rates are lower (allowing for better returns to creditors) and due to more settlements being reached without lengthy negotiations or costly solicitors, greater numbers of reduced settlements are accepted.
+Our staff have assisted with the liquidation of all types of businesses and by far the biggest benefit we see currently, to placing a company into liquidation voluntarily, is that the Liquidator will often reach a quicker and more commercial settlements with directors/shareholders in relation to any sums deemed repayable (such as illegal dividends, preferences and overdrawn loans etc).
+We believe we offer the best outcome for directors and shareholders who have taken out monies above the level of its profits or ahead of the payment of its creditors, as our rates are lower (allowing for better returns to creditors) and due to more settlements being reached without lengthy negotiations or costly solicitors, greater numbers of reduced settlements are accepted as opposed to lengthy negotiations and high settlements sought with the sole outcome of the settlement of high fees from compulsory liquidators who accept appointments with no guarantee of their costs being paid.

 Why shouldn’t I place my Company into Voluntary Liquidation?